immediatus/immediatus.github.io/content/blog/2025-10-15/index.md

 **The Problem:**

-Imagine you're running hourly batch jobs to update user profiles in Cassandra - millions of writes per hour.
-Meanwhile, your serving layer is trying to read those same profiles for ad personalization.
-Without isolation, your batch writes can:
+Hourly batch jobs updating user profiles in CockroachDB (millions of writes/hour) can interfere with serving layer reads for ad personalization.
+Without isolation, batch writes can:
 - Saturate disk I/O (batch writes compete with serving reads)
 - Fill up queues and increase latency (p99 latency spikes from 20ms to 200ms)
 - Trigger compactions that block reads